-“Sure, there’s a swipe card machine here,” he tapped part of the computer I couldn’t see so I handed over the three cards not in use.
-He placed the card, which read 0002 in and read it, “Right this one allows access to the medical facilities, control room and VIP guest quarters.
+“Sure, there’s a swipe card machine here,” he tapped part of the computer I couldn’t see, so I handed over the three cards, not in use.
+He placed the card, which read 0002 in and read it, “Right this one allows access to the medical facilities, Operations Room and VIP guest quarters.
 The doctor must have been a senior figure,”

-“That must be so if there was an emergency, he could get in without waiting for anyone,” I suggested and handed over 0003 to him.
+“That must be so if there was an emergency, he could get in without waiting for anyone,” I suggested handing over 0003 to him.

-“This one has access to the mechanical bay and control room,” he pointed out.
+“This one has access to the mechanical bay and Operations Room,” he pointed out.

-“So none of the three would have had access to the Mech Bay,” I growled and looked over at the cameras.
+“So none of the three would have had access to the Mech Bay,” I growled looking over at the cameras.
 In front of the monitors was a computer with a control pad similar to a games console and a keypad with numbers.
-Nate moved over to the hot seat and took to it like a duck to water.
+Nate moved over to the hot seat, taking to it like a duck to water.

 “Eventually, we’ll have to get someone in here monitoring all the time,”

 “Yeah, that’s a hell of a lot of cameras,” he remarked.
-All the internal cameras were working well but several of the external cameras were offline.
-I looked at my watch and noted the time.
+All the internal cameras were working well, but several of the external cameras were offline.
+I looked at my watch, noting the time.

 “Can you track the cameras to half an hour ago and find out where our adventurers went?”
-I asked and immediately his fingers flew across the keyboard and he bought up with a full colour image of the three arriving at the airlock to the Mech bay.
+I asked.
+His fingers flew across the keyboard immediately so that a full-colour image of the three standing at the Mech Bay appeared.
 They stood around for five minutes, looking like they were arguing.
-Well Larry and Amanda were faced off from Tom.
+Well, Larry and Amanda were faced off from Tom.

 “They moved away after that,” Nate pointed out.

-“But you can track them,” We watched their movement’s as they headed back up to the VIP area, the three splitting up into their apartments.
-Ten minutes later they emerged wearing swimming gear with towels over their shoulders.
+“But you can track them,” We watched their movement’s as they headed back up to the VIP area, the three split up into their apartments.
+Ten minutes later, they emerged wearing swimming gear with towels over their shoulders.
 They gathered up Simon and Luca then the last I saw of them was entering the Biodome.